 A major service might also be referred to as a 'Master' or 'Gold' service, and is recommended every 24 months or 24,000 miles.
 If your last annual service was a full service, your car should have a major service next.

 It's the most comprehensive service package available that includes everything from a full service.
-In addition, parts that are recommended for replacement every two years - including the bake fluid and cabin filter - are changed.
+In addition, parts that are recommended for replacement every two years - including the brake fluid and cabin filter - are changed.

 Over time, brake fluid can become contaminated, making the brakes less effective, so it takes longer to stop the car which could have serious consequences on the road.
 Similarly, the cabin filter will get clogged up with dust and debris; changing it will improve the cabin's air quality.